Examination Day Schedule

 You may choose to sit or stand when interacting with SPs, positioning yourself where you prefer to be in relation to the SP.
 Do not shake hands with SPs or assessors as some people prefer not to.

-The SP typically enters the station after 30 seconds, giving you time to review the station materials and references.
+SPs typically enter the station after 30 seconds, giving you time to review the station materials and references.
 In select stations, the SP may already be in the station when you enter.
 Begin the interaction when you are ready.

-The SP typically leaves the station when the interaction is finished, even if there is still time remaining before the 6-minute stop signal.
-After the SP leaves the station, you cannot ask the SP to return for further consultation.
+SPs typically leave the station when the interaction is finished, even if there is still time remaining before the 6-minute stop signal.
+After the SP leaves the station and closes the door, you cannot ask the SP to return for further consultation.
 When you hear the 6-minute stop signal, you must stop immediately and leave the station even if you have not finished.
 In select stations, the SP may stay in the station for the entire 6 minutes until the stop signal.
 In these stations, you may consult with the SP at any time.

 Do not take station materials or references out of the station.

 Non-Interactive stations do not involve an SP.
-In Section 1, one of the non-interactive stations requires you to perform a technical procedure common to pharmacy technician practice with an assessor observing and assessing your performance.
+In Section 1, you are alone in the room.
+One of the non-interactive stations requires you to perform a technical procedure common to pharmacy technician practice with an assessor observing and assessing your performance.
 In Section 2, three stations are non-interactive plus one video station.
 Non-interactive stations require you to respond in writing and/or fill in bubbles corresponding to your answers on a Candidate Answer Sheet, e.g. identify errors or problems on prescriptions, answer a drug information request, etc.

 The video station includes a demonstration of a technical procedure.
 As you watch the video, evaluate the demonstrated procedure and record your answers on an answer sheet.